GernotMaier/gamma-ray-picturebook/README.md

 # gamma-ray-picturebook

-A set of plots related to gamma-ray initated air showers.
+A set of plots related to gamma-ray and hadron initated air showers.